PLaSSticity/ce-arc-simulator-ipdps19/README.md

 The implementation uses Intel Pin version 2.14 to generate a serialized event trace of relevant application events (for e.g., shared-memory read and write).
 The Intel Pintool is implemented in C++ and depends on the Boost library version > 1.58.
 The Pintool source is available at `$PROJECT_ROOT/intel-pintool`.

-Intel Pin can be downloaded from https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool.
+You can find more information about Intel Pin from https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool.
+Intel Pin v2.14 for GNU/Linux can be downloaded from https://software.intel.com/sites/landingpage/pintool/downloads/pin-2.14-71313-gcc.4.4.7-linux.tar.gz.
+After downloading and extracting Pin, you need to copy `$PROJECT_ROOT/intel-pintool/Viser` to `$PIN_ROOT/source/tools/`.
+You can use the following instructions to build the Pintool:

+    cd; tar xvzf pin-2.14-71313-gcc.4.4.7-linux.tar.gz; mv pin-2.14-71313-gcc.4.4.7-linux intel-pin; cd intel-pin/source/tools
+    cp -r $PROJECT_ROOT/intel-pintool/Viser .
+    cd ..; make

 We assume that the path to the extracted source is denoted by `$PIN_ROOT`.
-After extracting Intel Pin, copy `$PROJECT_ROOT/intel-pintool/Viser` to `$PIN_ROOT/source/tools/`.

 ## Helper Framework